aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/update-fullnode-with-new-releases.md

 6. Update the configuration file (e.g., `fullnode.yaml`) with the new waypoint (if you configure the waypoint directly there).

-7. Restart the Fullnode.
+7. Restart the fullnode.

 8. See the [Verify initial synchronization](/nodes/full-node/fullnode-source-code-or-docker#verify-initial-synchronization) section for checking if the fullnode is syncing again.

-## If you run a Fullnode via Docker
+## If you run a fullnode via Docker

-1. Shutdown your Fullnode
+1. Shutdown your fullnode
 2. Delete the entire directory which holds your fullnode config and data directory.
 3. Rerun the instructions on [Approach #2: Using Docker](fullnode-source-code-or-docker.md#Approach-#2:-Using-Docker)